Kreswell/kreswell.github.io/_posts/ThreeLessons.md

-When learning math, there are
+When learning math, you often encounter things that are provably true but sound completely crazy.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NjEzNzk5OTYsMzE3NjA4MTIxXX0=
+eyJoaXN0b3J5IjpbODkyNjcyNzE2LDMxNzYwODEyMV19
 -->